LABORA-INF-UFG/fa-5glena/README.md

 5. Find other installation steps in each directory's configuration file.
 See in 5glena, fa, shared_memory directories.
 6. The file "run_project.py" is placed in the root directory "myproject".

-This project was created in anaconda, following the structure: anaconda3/envs/fa_5glena/myproject myproject as the root dirctory contains subdirectories: FA, ns-3-dev, shared_memory and sim_results
+This project was created in Anaconda, following the structure: anaconda3/envs/fa_5glena/myproject myproject as the root dirctory contains subdirectories: FA, ns-3-dev, shared_memory and sim_results

 ## Steps to Run the Project